vinyashegde/shorto_url_shorter/README.md

 A Chrome Extension which shortens your urls in one click with a QR code!

+This extension allows users to easily shorten long URLs when browsing the web.
+Simply click on the extension icon, paste in a long URL, and the extension will generate a shortened version that can be shared more easily.
+The shortened URL will also redirect to the original URL when clicked.
+This extension is useful for sharing links on social media or through messaging apps, where space is limited.
+It can also be used to obscure the original URL for privacy reasons.
+Overall, this extension offers a convenient way to streamline the process of sharing links online.

 ## Description

  Create and share short links on one click